Appoint UK company secretary for a public limited company is compulsory and it is optional for a private limited company.

-A public limited company (PLC) must appoint a company secretary as required by the company law.
+A public limited company (PLC) must appoint a company secretary as required by the Companies Act.
 It is the duty of your company directors to take all reasonable steps to secure that your company secretary has the requisite knowledge, experience and qualifications.
 One of the reasons of such strict rules on appointment of secretary is that statutory filings for a PLC is stricter and more complex compared to a private company.
 Especially, public limited company that have their shares quoted in the London Stock Exchange.

 Skills and qualifications

 - At least three of the five years immediately proceeding his appointment as your company secretary.

-- He/she is a barrister, advocate or solicitor called or admitted in any part of the United Kingdom.
+- A barrister, advocate or solicitor called or admitted in any part of the United Kingdom.

-- He/she is capable of discharging the functions of a company secretary.
+- Capable of discharging the functions of a company secretary.

-- He/she is a member of any of the professional bodies.
+- Member of any of the professional bodies listed below.

-- The Chartered Institute of Public Finance and Accountancy
+- Chartered Institute of Public Finance and Accountancy